The Best Restaurants in Jersey City

 Korai Kitchen in Jersey City

-Everything at Korai Kitchen is served family style.
-Courtesy of Korai Kitchen
+Everything at Korai Kitchen is served family-style.
+Photo: Courtesy of Korai Kitchen

 When Nur-E Gulshan Rahman and her daughter, Nur-E Farhana Rahman, were scouting locations, they avoided blocks packed with Indian restaurants.
 Though India and Bangladesh share a border, the cuisines differ, and the Rahmans wanted to bring their food out of India’s shadow.
 In 2018, they opened Korai Kitchen near Journal Square.
-Everything is served family style in a buffet in the cozy storefront.
+Everything is served family-style in a buffet in the cozy storefront.
 The menu, which changes twice a day, might include creamy chicken korma, pumpkin shrimp curry, begun bhaja (fried eggplant), and various spiced vegetables.
 Hilsa, considered the supreme fish, is flown in from Bangladesh.
 Everything is cooked by Rahman, including the stellar bhorthas, flavorful mashes made from eggplant, potato, tomato or egg.
-BYO. —SV
+BYO.
+In 2024, Rahman was named a James Beard Award semifinalist for best chef in the Mid-Atlantic region. —SV

 576 Summit Avenue, 201-721-6566